"This article is boring."

 Think about it.
 The heart of contemplation is spending time in silence, for heaven's sake.
 Where's the drama, the sturm und drang, in that?
 Granted, when I give myself to contemplative prayer, I have to struggle with my distractions, my unruly thoughts, and my tendency to let my mind wander.
 Now there is an edge-of-your-seat conflict.

-While so many Christian bloggers write about current events, theological controversies, partisan politics, and issues like the ongoing rancor between traditionalists and progressives on all sorts of hot-button church issues, I’m off in the corner, talking about medieval mystics and monastics and encouraging everybody to rise above dualistic, oppositional thinking and embrace the inclusionary, “everything belongs” mindset of the contemplative path.
+While my colleagues here at Patheos are taking their various stands while dissecting current events, theological controversies, partisan politics, and issues like the ongoing rancor between traditionalists and progressives on all sorts of hot-button church issues, I'm off in the corner, talking about medieval mystics and monastics and encouraging everybody to rise above dualistic, oppositional thinking and embrace the inclusionary, "everything belongs" mindset of the contemplative path.

 It's a great spiritual truth.
 But it makes for a boring narrative.